phelim-h/encord-agents/docs/task_agents/sequential_runner.md

 The basic usage pattern of the `Runner` follows three steps:

 1. Initialize the runner
-2. Implement the logic for each stage in your workflow you want to capture with the runner.
+2. Implement the logic for each stage in your Workflow you want to capture with the runner.
 3. Execute the runner

-The following example shows how to initialize the runner and implement the logic for each stage in your workflow you want to capture with the runner.
+The following example shows how to initialize the runner and implement the logic for each stage in your Workflow you want to capture with the runner.

 ```python title="example_agent.py"
 from encord.objects.ontology_labels_impl import LabelRowV2